-6 Petite Paris Things Kids Love
+6 Unique Paris Activities Kids Will Love

-1. The Museum De Carnavalet offers a bit of a hodge-podge of Paris history, with paintings, antique furniture and even a small guillotine.
+The Museum De Carnavalet offers a bit of a hodge-podge of Paris history, with paintings, antique furniture and even a small guillotine.
 But her favorite room, on the ground floor, had miniatures of Paris’ neighborhoods at various points in history.
 She poured over all the details and asked tons of questions and began making up her own stories about what was going on inside these scaled-down villages.
 The same room also featured old store signs, which were amusing.
 For example, an antique copper mermaid advertising a fish store.

-2. Walking into the Church of St. Chappelle on a sunny day is like stepping inside of a kaleidoscope.
+Walking into the Church of St. Chappelle on a sunny day is like stepping inside of a kaleidoscope.
 Even our cathedral-weary child looked up, stopped in her tracks and said, “whoh!”
 More than 1,1000 stained glass images surround you in the upper chapel of this intimate church.
 And unlike in the big cathedrals where the windows are hundreds of feet over your head, these are close enough to see in all their mind-boggling detail.

 NOTE: Wear sturdy walking shoes.
 The grounds are rougher going than you would expect.

-A hidden playground
+5. Find a hidden playground

-This blog is part of Weekend Travel Inspiration.
+This blog was part of Weekend Travel Inspiration.
 Visit our partners: